SAP-samples/btp-task-center-integration/btp-inital-setup/config-bwz-se-service.md

 In this section we need to grant access to an "admin" user, who will maintain the SAP Build Work Zone, standard edition service site via the [Site Manager](https://help.sap.com/viewer/8c8e1958338140699bd4811b37b82ece/Cloud/en-US/3f619a13ca2a4a59a14bec8507c3fb69.html).

-## Adjust SAP Build Work Zone, standard edition Role Collection
+## Adjust SAP Build Work Zone Role Collection

 The first step is now to modify the **Launchpad_Admin** role collection.
 In your SAP Business Technology Platform (SAP BTP) subaccount navigate to **Security > Role Collections**, and choose the **Launchpad_Admin** entry: